1. Scope of Application

 Unless expressly provided otherwise, the price for tours and other services does not include the price of admission.

 Should the group appear late for its reservation, the length of the tour will be curtailed correspondingly.
-Your right to participate in the tour will lapse after 15 minutes.
+Your right to participate in the tour shall lapse 15 minutes after it was scheduled to begin.

 7. Video and/or audio recordings